sgracia13/kuberneteswebserver/README.md

 - The service section of the manifest file creates an abstraction for Pods and helps expose an application (service) externally.
 ![](images/services.jpg)
     - Note: notice the ```---``` on line 20 in the screen shot.
 This allows you to create multiple objects inside of a single manifest file and separate them.

-*Kubernetes manifest (microservice.yml)*
-- The kubernetes manifest includes descriptions for various resources and exactly how they will run within the cluster.
-- A deployment and service are included in one manifest in this project, but these can be split into separate manifests for larger projects.

 # Steps to test and deploy